NRC Program — Updated June 2026

 +

 First-time IRAP applicants typically receive between $75,000 and $200,000.
-The average contribution per firm ranges from $94,000 to $168,000 depending on the data source and year.
+In FY2024-25, NRC IRAP provided $393.1 million to 3,136 SMEs — an arithmetic average of about $125,000 per funded firm, skewed upward by a small number of very large awards.
 While the program technically allows up to $10 million for large multi-year projects, fewer than 10 awards per year exceed $1 million.
 The program covers up to 80% of eligible salary costs and up to 50% of subcontractor costs.

 Who is eligible for IRAP?